 Whether it’s for a prototype that will later be developed into a marketable product, or for a customized one-off device that will be used at a professional level of competition, on-demand manufacturing processes — CNC machining, additive manufacturing and the like — give companies the chance to quickly iterate sporting equipment in small quantities.

 This article will look at three of the ways that on-demand manufacturing is being used to create the next generation of game-changing sports equipment.

 Professional golfers possess great skill and composure, but those golfers also require elite golf clubs to play at the highest level.
 And for some players, the demand for the best clubs necessitates the need for on-demand manufacturing.
 Why?
 Because it allows for a high degree of customization on the club, which can be tailor-made to suit its user.

-For a few years now, golf equipment company Krone Golf has been using on-demand manufacturing techniques like CNC machining and 3D printing to create customized clubs.
+For a few years now, golf equipment company Krone Golf has been using on-demand manufacturing techniques like and 3D printing to create customized clubs.
 Last year, the company unveiled its new KD-1 driver, complete with a 3D printed body made using SLS 3D printing technology and a CNC machined titanium strike face.

 According to Krone, combining CNC with additive manufacturing both reduces touch labor and results in parts with tighter tolerances.
 And although store-bought clubs remain par for the course for most players, the amazing developments by companies like Krone show that on-demand manufacturing could totally change the way golf equipment is made.

 On-demand manufacturing processes aren’t just making athletes perform better; they’re also keeping them safe — with the creation of partially 3D printed helmets, for example.